j-polden/opendetection/README.md

 **Authored by Joseph Polden.**

 Opendetection is a great library, however installation is not so straight forward.
-What follows is a short summary of the steps taken to install the opendection package on my laptop:
+What follows is a short summary of the steps taken to install the opendetection package on my laptop:
 - Dell Precision 5520
 - Ubuntu 16.04
 - Nvidia Quadro M1200 Graphics card